‘This Is Us’ Fans Furious Over News Of Extended Hiatus & Return Of Hated Character For Season 5

 Abrams is slated to appear in just one This Is Us Season 5 episode for now, as reported by The Wrap.

-In an interview with Entertainment Weekly, showrunner Dan Fogelman would not give any further details on Marc’s return.
+In an interview with Entertainment Weekly, executive producer Ken Olin would not give any further details on Marc’s return.
 He only confirmed that the character will be back “to tell more of the story” of a shocking secret that will unfold about 1990s-era Kate.

-The This Is Us showrunner also shared a message with viewers as he hinted that the show’s production delays and long hiatus between episodes were due to the COVID-19 pandemic.
+This Is Us showrunner Dan Fogelman also shared a message with viewers as he hinted that the show’s production delays and long hiatus between episodes were due to the COVID-19 pandemic.
 He promised that it will be worth the wait.

 “A lot of answers when we return.
 Promise,” Fogelman wrote on Twitter.
 “The [This Is Us‘ writers] are on fire and we’re making them as fast (and safely) as humanly possible!
 I’m very excited about all that comes next.”